Salginerdi/Multiplication-Table/README.md

-# JS-For-Dongusuyle-Carpim-Tablosu
+# Multiplication Table with JavaScript
-JavaScript for döngüsü kullanarak çarpım tablosu oluşturma.
+I created a multiplication table using only JavaScript for loops.